-Whoever marries or has nonmarital sexual intercourse with a person he or she knows is a blood relative and such relative is in fact related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class F felony.
+Whoever marries or has nonmarital sexual intercourse, as defined in s.
+948.01 (6), with a person he or she knows is a blood relative and such relative is in fact related in a degree within which the marriage of the parties is prohibited by the law of this state is guilty of a Class F felony.
 A person who commits a Class F felony can be fined up to \$25,000 and/or imprisoned for up to 12 years and 6 months.